Photo by Dan Brown

 Circle of Care

 In many indigenous cultures, healing is a communal act as much as it is an individual one.
 The community itself is an active agent in the restoration of its members as much as it is a recipient of its members’ wholeness.
-In the spirit of collective engagement the couple will have an opportunity to invite their loved ones into a circle process in which the client’s ‘Circle of Care’ can bring forward their own experiences, insights, energy and appreciation for the couple in a safe environment that is intended to utilize the power of the collective to affirm and support the couples greatest potential.
+In the spirit of collective engagement the couple will have an opportunity to invite their loved ones together to share their own experiences, insights, energy and appreciation for the couple in a safe environment(often the couple’s home) that is intended to utilize the power of the collective to affirm and support the couples greatest potential.

 Closure & Appreciation